zhyonc/sysproxy/README.md

 - After the tag was selected, call win+R and enter inetcpl.cpl to see the LAN changes
 ![Inbound](/resources/Inbound.png)
 #### Outbound
+The "outbound" setting represents the different proxy configurations of this program.
+You can forward the Inbound to any of these proxies, or use directly them from any process configured to use it.
 - Click Setting menu item to open outbound form
 - Input and add outbound info that forward inbound or other proxy chain
 - After modified outbound list, don't forget to click update button